Dr Lucia Rocca-Ihenacho PhD MSc RM

 City University London

-Lucia’s experience of mentoring midwives in clinical practice includes a wide range of settings, from home births in London to the mountainsof rural Afghanistan.
+Lucia is passionate about supporting the development of positive interdisciplinary team culture and facilitating organisational change.
+She has experience of mentoring midwives and medical staff in clinical practice in a wide range of settings from home births in London to the mountains of rural Afghanistan.